christianalfoni/christianalfoni.github.io/_posts/2014-08-15-react-js-workflow.md

 tags: ["javascript"]
 ---

 I have been working with **React JS** for a few days and I must say I am impressed.
 You can not really compare it to complete frameworks like **Angular JS** or **Ember JS**, but at the same time it is worth mentioning in the same context.
-A full framework helps you develop very fast and is a dream when it comes to prototyping, but building a high performance web application is easier when you control each part.
+A full framework increases your development speed and is a dream when it comes to prototyping, but building a high performance web application is easier when you control each part.
 More on that in a later post, lets dive into how I found an ideal way to work with React JS.

 ### The problem
 I really do not appreciate the simplicity of examples shown on probably all library/framework sites.
 Nobody builds an application in the global scope, nobody builds an application in a single file and everybody wants to make their code production ready.
 The **React JS** site is no different and it took me quite some time creating a good workflow.
 This is what I needed:

-- Write JSX and transform it to regular javascript on the fly
+- Write JSX (The React JS javascript format) and transform it to regular javascript on the fly
 - Write my code in a module pattern
 - Use the React JS chrome dev tool
 - Bundle my javascript and use source maps for debugging